Boli and payasam, a match made in heaven!!!

 On facebook, all I get to see these days are the Sadya pictures and the celebration pictures uploaded by my friends.
 One of my favorite meals is Sadya, so obviously seeing those pictures I can’t resist drooling over them.
 I am a bit too lazy to make Sadya this time, as sadya is not a single dish, I’ve to make some 10 to 15 dishes to call it as Sadya.
 If I can overcome my laziness, I might make a few dishes over the weekend.
 I’ve already posted the recipes for making some of the Sadya dishes.

 One of the desserts served with Sadya is sweet Boli along with payasam.
 Boli is also called as poli or pooran poli in some parts of India.
 However, in Kerala we call it as Boli.
 It looks like chapati, but it’s sweet and is paper thin.
 It’s so unbelievably thin and soft that it’s hard to even hold it as it will fall apart.
-It’s available in almost all stores in Kerala.
+It’s available in almost all bakeries in Kerala.
 I cannot even think of the last time I had boli.
 I guess I had that at one of my friend’s wedding.
 Sadya is also served at Hindu weddings.
 I cannot deny the fact that one of the main reasons of me attending a Hindu wedding is to have boli along with payasam.
 I have to agree that the boli and payasam served for weddings tastes way better.

 I’d been craving for boli for so long and I tried hard to resist it.
 I haven’t seen boli in any of the Indian stores that I’ve been to in the US and Canada.
 So, I’ve no other way but make it in my kitchen to subside my craving.
 This evening, after coming back from work, I went straight to the kitchen and started making boli.
 It’s very easy to make it, however it’s very hard to make it paper thin.
 First, a filling is made with chana dal or bengal gram, it’s then stuffed into the dough made with all-purpose flour or maida, and is rolled into thin round shape.
 Well, I tried my best to make it paper thin, when I rolled the dough too thin it started breaking apart.
 So, I didn’t make it too thin.
 Anyway, this homemade boli tasted very delicious.
 I am still wondering how the store bought ones are made so paper thin.
 Looks like I need to go in search of the secret behind that 🙂